eSolia/blog.esolia.pro/src/posts/20250409-battery-health-en.md

 lang: en
 id: 202503f-laptop-battery-health
 date: 2025-04-09T01:07:46.664Z
-last_modified: 2025-04-09T11:03:00.000Z
+last_modified: 2025-04-10T07:41:00.000Z
-title: 'Tips for how to check your laptop battery health on Windows'
+title: Tips for how to check your laptop battery health on Windows
-description: 'How to check your laptop battery health'
+description: How to check your laptop battery health
 image: /uploads/blog-esolia-pro-default.png
 author: Kisetsu Yamada
 category: Troubleshooting